How Much Snow Can Your Roof Take? (Indiana Home Guide)

 | Ice layer/refreeze | 57+ lbs | Very high stress |

 This density difference means six inches of lake-effect snow can equal the weight of 18 inches of regular powder.
-What looks manageable can quickly become dangerous.
+What looks manageable can become a concern if snow continues to accumulate over multiple storms.

 What Are the Warning Signs That Your Roof Is Overloaded With Snow?

-Warning signs that your roof is overloaded with snow include visible sagging when viewed from outside, ice formations along the eaves, and new water spots appearing during thaw cycles.
+Warning signs that your roof is overloaded with snow include visible sagging when viewed from outside and new water spots appearing during thaw cycles.
 Interior signs like creaking or popping sounds in upper rooms indicate the structure is flexing under weight.
 Ceiling moisture is a critical late-stage warning requiring immediate action.

 How Do You Remove Snow From Your Roof Safely?